Margaret J. Winkler: Career

-Winkler began her career as the personal secretary of Harry Warner, one of the founders of Warner Brothers.
-Through most of the silent era, Warner Brothers was strictly a film distributor, and Harry Warner was the person who made the deals.
-In 1917, Warner Brothers began distributing cartoons of Mutt and Jeff in New York and New Jersey.
+Winkler began her career as the personal secretary of Harry Warner, one of the founders and then-leader of Warner Bros.
+Pictures.
+Through most of the silent era, Warner Bros. was strictly a film distributor, and Harry Warner, as president, made the distribution deals.
+In 1917, Warner Bros. began distributing animated cartoon short films featuring Mutt and Jeff in New York and New Jersey.
 Warner was impressed with Winkler's talents.